-Being one of the humanistic approaches, Suggestopedia is a specific derived from. which Lozanov learning describes "...science...concerned with the systematic study of the non-rational and/or no conscious influences" that human beings are constantly responding to (Stevick, 1976).
+Being one of the humanistic approaches, Suggestopedia is a specific learning method derived from, which Lozanov describes as a "...science...concerned with the systematic study of the non-rational and/or no conscious influences" that human beings are constantly responding to (Stevick, 1976).
 Concerning the effect of Suggestopedia, Lozanov declares that memorization in learning through Suggestopedia would be accelerated by up to 25 times over that in conventional learning methods.
 In Lozanov's view, the reason for pupil's inefficiency is due to some psychological barriers of learning such as the fear of being unable to perform, the feeling of in adequacy, or stress should be removed, or it would be the reason for the student's failure, as a result of the fact that the students do not use the full mental power that they have and the amount of capacity that they are using is not more than five to ten percent of their full capacity.
 In order to make better use of our mental reserves, the limitations are needed to be "desuggested" (Lasen, 1986).